yuorve/avaj-launcher/README.md

 ## 🎮 How It Works

+1. **Output Setup**: The simulator redirects all output to `simulation.txt`
-1. **Initialization**: The simulator reads the scenario file and creates aircraft using the Singleton AircraftFactory
+2. **Initialization**: The simulator reads the scenario file and creates aircraft using the Singleton AircraftFactory
-2. **ID Generation**: Each aircraft receives a unique ID from the factory
+3. **ID Generation**: Each aircraft receives a unique ID from the factory
-3. **Registration**: All aircraft register with the WeatherTower (Observer pattern)
+4. **Registration**: All aircraft register with the WeatherTower (Observer pattern)
-4. **Simulation Loop**: For each simulation cycle:
+5. **Simulation Loop**: For each simulation cycle:
    - The weather tower changes weather conditions
    - Each registered aircraft receives the weather update
    - Aircraft adjust their coordinates based on weather and type